monkybrain/pseudoscript/README.md

 Add a home
 Add a room called 'living room' to the home
-Add a light called 'ceiling light' to the room and set the color to blue Every 10 seconds set the color to red and after 5 second set the color back to blue After 1 hour 30 minutes and 30 seconds, set the brightness to zero
+Add a light called 'ceiling light' to the room and set the color to blue Every 10 seconds set the color to red and after 5 seconds set the color back to blue After 1 hour 30 minutes and 30 seconds, set the temperature of the room to 20

 # Terse
 Add home
 Add room 'living room' to home
 Add 'ceiling light' to room, set color blue
 Every 10s set color red, wait 5s, set color blue
-Wait 1h30m30s, set brightness 0
+Wait 1h30m30s, set room temperature 20
 ```

 Both result in identical compiled CoffeeScript: